mlswg/mls-protocol/draft-ietf-mls-protocol.md

   lookup MUST be done on the tree before any non-Remove proposals have been applied (the "old" tree in the terminology of {{commit}}), since proposals such as Update can change the KeyPackage stored at a leaf.
-  Let `removed_index` be the node index of this leaf node.
+  Let L be this leaf node.

-* Replace the leaf node at `removed_index` with a blank node
+* Replace the leaf node L with a blank node

-* Blank the intermediate nodes along the path from `removed_index` to the root
+* Blank the intermediate nodes along the path from L to the root

 * Truncate the tree by removing leaves from the right side of the tree until the rightmost leaf node is not blank.